Fair-trade cocoa: Child labor

 Due to low wages in conventional chocolate growing, many farmers are unable to hire additional labor to maintain the cacao trees and instead use child labor to fill the gap.
 In 2009, there were over 109,000 children in the Ivory Coast engaged in child labor.
 This contributes to children not attending school.
 UNICEF found that from 2008–2012 there was an average of 67% enrollment for male and 55% enrollment for females in primary school.
-With Fair Trade practices, child labor is prohibited and farmers are paid a fair wage for their work.
+With fair-trade practices, child labor is prohibited and farmers are paid a fair wage for their work.
 This allows more children to attend school and gain an education.
 Gaining an education is a step towards breaking the cycle of poverty.

 Carol Off, author of Bitter Chocolate: Investigating The Dark Side of the World's Most Seductive Sweet, argues that the only solution to the issue of abusive child labor practices in cocoa production is to pay farmers a price at which they can employ adult workers.
 Off asserts that in order to receive this price, farmers must organize themselves with the help of local government departments, and be given access to accurate information about the world cocoa market price, through the Internet, so that they can bargain efficiently by themselves.

-Global Exchange, an international human rights organization, agrees that fair trade cocoa is a means of ending the use of child labor in cocoa production.
+Global Exchange, an international human rights organization, agrees that fair-trade cocoa is a means of ending the use of child labor in cocoa production.
 In 2001, the US cocoa industry set a goal to end abusive and forced child labor on cocoa farms by 2005 and outlined the basic steps the industry would have to take to achieve this goal.
 By 2012, the goal had not been met.
-Global Exchange has concluded that the industry will adopt fair trade certification when consumers demonstrate preference for fair trade cocoa through their chocolate purchasing choices.
+Global Exchange has concluded that the industry will adopt fair-trade certification when consumers demonstrate preference for fair-trade cocoa through their chocolate-purchasing choices.

 2015–2018

-A study of the child labor (in cocoa fields) issue, published in Fortune magazine in the U.S. in March 2016, concluded that approximately 2.1 million children in West Africa "still do the dangerous and physically taxing work of harvesting cocoa."
+A study of the child labor (in cocoa fields) issue, published in Fortune magazine in the US in March 2016, concluded that approximately 2.1 million children in West Africa "still do the dangerous and physically taxing work of harvesting cocoa."
 The report suggested that it would be an uphill battle to improve the situation:

 According to the 2015 edition of the Cocoa Barometer, a biennial report examining the economics of cocoa that's published by a consortium of nonprofits, the average farmer in Ghana in the 2013–14 growing season made just 84¢ per day, and farmers in Ivory Coast a mere 50¢.
 That puts them well below the World Bank's new $1.90 per day standard for extreme poverty, even if you factor in the 13% rise in the price of cocoa last year.

-Sona Ebai, the former secretary general of the Alliance of Cocoa Producing Countries said that eradicating child labor was an immense task and that the chocolate companies' newfound commitment to expanding the investments in cocoa communities are not quite sufficient.
+Sona Ebai, the former secretary general of the Alliance of Cocoa Producing Countries, said that eradicating child labor was an immense task and that the chocolate companies' newfound commitment to expanding the investments in cocoa communities are not quite sufficient.